One of the best ways to find inner peace is to practice martial arts.

 Good Aikido is good communication.
 It is about being mindful of the other person, and then responding in an enlightened way.

-- Live in the moment.
+7. Live in the moment.
 And be mindful of the future

 With good footwork we move into beneficial positions that lead us to success.
 This is another one of the best life lessons Aikido teaches.

 We must live in the now, in the present moment, while being mindful of how our position in the present moment affects our future selves.